jajuangraham/credit-risk-classification/README.md

-# Credit Risk Classification: Machine Learning Model Evaluation
-# Overview of the Analysis
+## Overview of the Analysis

-The purpose of this analysis was to train a supervised machine learning model to predict the likelihood that a loan applicant would repay or default on their loan.
-The # dataset used for this task included historical lending data with labeled outcomes.
-This classification problem is crucial for financial institutions to manage risk and make informed lending decisions.
+The purpose of this analysis was to evaluate the performance of machine learning models in predicting the likelihood that a loan applicant would default on a loan.
+The dataset contained historical financial information about loan applicants, including variables such as income, debt-to-income ratio, loan amount, and credit history.

-I applied standard preprocessing techniques and trained a machine learning classifier to evaluate its ability to accurately predict loan status.
+The primary target variable was `loan_status`, which we aimed to classify as:

+* `0`: Healthy loan (the applicant repaid the loan)
+* `1`: High-risk loan (the applicant defaulted)

+Using `value_counts()`, we identified that the dataset was highly imbalanced, with a much higher number of healthy loans (`0`) compared to high-risk loans (`1`), which posed a challenge for prediction accuracy on the minority class.

+To address this, we followed a typical supervised machine learning pipeline:

+* Data preprocessing and cleaning
+* Feature and target variable separation
+* Training/testing data split
+* Model training using `LogisticRegression`
+* Model evaluation using classification metrics (accuracy, precision, recall, and F1-score)

-# Model Performance Results
+## Results
-The model's performance was evaluated using precision, recall, and accuracy metrics.
-Below are the results from the final classification report:

-# Accuracy Score: 0.99

-# Precision Score:
+* **Machine Learning Model 1: Logistic Regression**

+  * **Accuracy Score**: 0.99
+  * **Precision Score**:

-# Class 0 (loan repaid): 1.00
+    * Class 0 (healthy loans): 1.00

-# Class 1 (loan defaulted): 0.84
+    * Class 1 (high-risk loans): 0.84

-# Recall Score:
+  * **Recall Score**:

-# Class 0: 0.99
+    * Class 0: 0.99

-# Class 1: 0.94
+    * Class 1: 0.94
+  * **F1 Score**:

+    * Class 0: 1.00
+    * Class 1: 0.89

-# Summary and Recommendation
+## Summary
-The machine learning model demonstrated strong overall performance with an accuracy of 99%.
-The recall for class 1 (loan defaulted) was 94%, indicating that the model is highly effective at identifying risky applicants, which is critical in credit risk analysis.

-The precision for class 1 was 84%, suggesting some room for improvement in reducing false positives (predicting default when the loan would actually be repaid).
-However, the trade-off may be acceptable depending on the business's risk tolerance.

-# Recommendation:
-Based on these results, I recommend this model for deployment, with continued monitoring.
-Its high recall on the high-risk class (defaults) is particularly valuable for lending institutions aiming to reduce default rates.
-Future enhancements might include tuning hyperparameters or testing more advanced algorithms to boost precision without sacrificing recall.
+The Logistic Regression model performs exceptionally well in classifying both healthy and high-risk loans, with an overall accuracy of 99%.
+It predicts healthy loans with near-perfect precision and recall, and high-risk loans with strong recall (94%) and good precision (84%).

+Given the business context—minimizing financial risk—it’s more important to correctly identify high-risk loans (`1`).
+The model’s high recall for this class means it effectively flags risky borrowers, which can help lenders avoid defaults.

+**Recommendation**: I recommend using the Logistic Regression model, as it offers a strong balance between overall accuracy and the ability to identify high-risk loans with minimal false negatives.
+Further enhancements could involve rebalancing the data or testing other algorithms to improve precision for class 1.